Chapter 48

 Lucky thing for Tara that she (Tara) could independently capitalize on most any situation: even her own (apparent) lack of oomph.

 Tara’s first stepping stone was Chunk Kuppers, a VW football lineman who “didn’t like a chick with too much meat on her bones”—maybe because he had to butt heads etc. with other beefy boys for hours on end.
 Who knew why?
 Who cared why?
-The key things were that [1] Chunk came from a well-to-do family and [2] consorting with him gained Tara a foothold in Vanderlund’s cushier circle.
+The key things were that [a] Chunk came from a well-to-do family and [b] consorting with him gained Tara a foothold in Vanderlund’s cushier circle.
+Stepping stone #1.

 In junior year she hooked up with Brill Yant aka Bayard “K.” Flaherty.
 No one knew for certain what the “K.” stood for; Tara guessed “Knifethrower.”
 Bayard, the son of an orthopedic surgeon with a manse in Baroque Vista, had a serrated attitude toward life and all living things—including Tara, whom he called “Scrawn” without a final y.
 She addressed him as “Weasel” with an emphasis on wheeze.
 Theirs was a rancorous rapport, spiced with lacerating dashes of heighdy-heighdy-ho; and many of these were thrashed out at the Channelside Sammitch Shoppe.